nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/design.md

 ## Cache Interface

 The Package Cache provides a unified interface that abstracts the underlying storage mechanism.
-Both the CR Cache and DB Cache implementations conform to this common interface, allowing the Core Engine to work with either implementation without knowing which is in use.
+Both the CR Cache and DB Cache implementations conform to this common interface, allowing the CaDEngine to work with either implementation without knowing which is in use.

 **Repository Operations:**
 - Open repository connections from Repository CR specifications